What is aortic valve stenosis?

 Your child’s treatment will depend on their age and how severe their condition is.
 Some children with mild aortic valve stenosis may not need any treatment.
 Instead, your child’s doctor may track their condition over time.
 Your care team at Arkansas Children’s is experienced in treating aortic valve stenosis and will work with you to come up with the best treatment option for your child.
 Treatments may include:

 • Balloon valvuloplasty is the most common treatment for aortic valve stenosis.
 It is a minimally invasive procedure using a narrow, flexible tube called a catheter.
 During the procedure, the doctor inserts the catheter into a blood vessel in the groin.
-Then, using tiny cameras and tools, guides the catheter into the heart.
-Once it reaches the aortic valve, a deflated balloon on the end the catheter is inflated to stretch open the aortic valve.
+Then, a wire guides the catheter across the aortic valve.
+Once in the proper position a balloon is inflated to stretch the valve open.
 Then the balloon is deflated and removed.

 • Your child may need a valve repair or replacement if their condition is more severe.
 It may also be a next step if your child has had a balloon valvuloplasty and the valve has become narrow again.
 Repairing the valve to improve its function is the first choice, if at all possible.
 If repair is not an option, your child’s doctor may discuss replacing the valve with an artificial or donor valve.